Fix Sweaty Feet: Best UK Socks Tested & Ranked

 No Temperature Regulation

 Once wet, cotton loses its insulating properties and feels cold.
 Your feet get sweaty, then cold and clammy—the worst of both worlds.
+If your feet often feel cold after the sweat stops, evaporative cooling is the cause — see our guide on why your feet are always cold for the four common UK causes and their fixes.

 The Bottom Line